- Academic Writing

 This class covers the work of a full-year, college-preparatory course.
 Its objective is to develop geometric ideas logically, using deductive and inductive reasoning and direct and indirect proof.
 Topics covered include the properties of triangles and other polygons, parallel and perpendicular lines, congruence and similarity, circles, and the properties of solids.
 Prerequisite: Algebra I.

 This class covers the work of a full-year, college-preparatory course (excluding trigonometry).
 The topics covered include review of Algebra I, functions and relations, linear functions, systems of linear equations and inequalities, quadratic functions and complex numbers, exponential and logarithmic functions, rational algebraic functions, irrational algebraic functions, and quadratic systems.
 There is an emphasis at the end of each chapter on solving word problems using mathematical models in real-world applications.
-Students are required to have a Texas Instruments graphing calculator (TI-Nspire).
+Students are required to have a Texas Instruments graphing calculator (TI-Nspire CAS).
 Prerequisite: Algebra I.

 This class covers the work of a full-year, college-preparatory course.
 Students are introduced to basic biological principles and the methods used in science.
 Homework and lab work are designed to encourage students to interact with the material and to understand how experiments are used to further our understanding of interrelationships between organisms and their environment.